Bob

 4.

-Fill out a BJU Financial Aid Consortium Agreement form (available from USAeroFlight, LCC. or BJU Financial Aid office) and return
+Fill out a BJU Financial Aid Consortium Agreement form (available from USAeroFlight or BJU Financial Aid office) and return it to

 How to Receive Credit for Aviation Courses